 While I go on this journey of practicing and learning, I created this site as a way to share images and travel insight to friends and family across the internet.
 It’s also a way to give something back for all the fantastic travel and photography blogs I’ve used as a source of education, guidance and gear reviews.
 Over time, I hope this site will become a valuable source of information for gear selection, travel information and to enable a more productive photography journey.

 This is a non-commercial website that is fully self-funded.
 If you enjoy reading this site, please consider adding your comments to the posts; it’s the interaction with people from around the world that makes it worth the effort.

 I’m often asked what photography gear I use.
 I’m really big on the user experience in everything I do in life.
 I’m not about the technology, but rather the experience of getting to an outcome.
-I appreciate that I give up some resolution and ease of use with my choices, but I enjoy the challenge and frankly, my gear is way more advanced than my skill!
+I appreciate that I give up some ease of use with my choices, but I enjoy the challenge and frankly, my gear is way more advanced than my skill.

-I’m currently using the following systems, both of which I bring on trips, with an assortment of lenses appropriate for the trip environment:
+I’m currently using the following systems, with the Sony A7R5 being the most recent addition.
+The Fujifilm X-T5 system is in the process of being put up for sale.
+I usually take two cameras on trips, with an assortment of lenses appropriate for the trip environment: